aelzenaar/ncea-notes/unibooks.md

  * Jeffrey R. Weeks, _The Shape of Space_.
 This is supposed to "fill the gap" between the simple geometric examples of topology (Klein bottles, tori) and the "sophisticated mathematics of upper-level courses".
 I don't think it does this job very well, but it is a very nice book of geometry that might even be accessible to the layperson.
 What I would like to see is a book like this that makes explicit the actual links with point-set topology.
 (514.3 W39)
+ * Marta Sved, _Journey into Geometries_.
+This is a very strange book which motivates non-Euclidean geometry (hyperbolic geometry in particular) with the characters of Alice in Wonderland.
+It's well worth the read.
+(516.0076 S96)

 ### Complex calculus and analysis (340, 341?)
 To do: do a course in complex analysis.